STA 9750 Mini-Project #04: Going for the Gold

 Recall that Generative AI may not be used to write or edit any non-code text in this course.

-These blocks can be created using the following syntax:
+These blocks should be created using the following syntax:

 ::: {.callout-note title="AI Usage Statement" collapse="true"}